 Robert D. Allison, MD, MPH

 Dr. Allison earned his M.D. from the Florida State University College of Medicine, an M.P.H. in infectious disease epidemiology from the University of South Florida College Of Public Health and a B.S. in chemistry from The College of New Jersey.
 He received residency training in internal medicine at the Naval Medical Center San Diego and in preventive medicine & public health at the Johns Hopkins Bloomberg School of Public Health.
-He was a Clinical Research Training Program (CRTP) fellow (2004-5) and a post-doctoral clinical research fellow (2006-8) in the NIH Department of Transfusion Medicine (DTM) under Dr. Harvey Alter, with a focus on prevention of transfusion-transmitted infections and on the epidemiology, natural history and pathogenesis of the hepatitis C virus (HCV).
-He serves as Teaching Faculty at the Johns Hopkins Bloomberg School of Public Health and is an Associate Editor for the Journal of Translational Medicine.
+He was a Clinical Research Training Program (CRTP) fellow (2004-5) and a post-doctoral clinical research fellow (2006-8) in the NIH Department of Transfusion Medicine (DTM) under Dr. Harvey Alter with a focus on prevention of transfusion-transmitted infections and on the epidemiology, natural history and pathogenesis of the hepatitis C virus (HCV).
+He serves as Associate Faculty in the Department of Health Policy and Management at the Johns Hopkins Bloomberg School of Public Health, Teaching Faculty in the preventive medicine residency program and is an Associate Editor for the Journal of Translational Medicine.

-Dr. Allison rejoined DTM in 2016 as the Deputy Chief, Clinical Studies under Dr. Alter, and was appointed Acting Chief of the Infectious Diseases Section in 2017.
-His section includes the Transfusion-Transmitted Viruses Laboratory (TTVL), a CLIA-certified lab that manages blood donor testing (including Zika virus under an IND) and performs molecular diagnostic testing for HBV, HCV, HIV and other viruses to support NIH investigators performing clinical research in the Clinical Center; the Clinical Studies Sub-Section, that manages a prospective, donor-linked hemovigilance study of transfusion-transmitted infections; and the Molecular Diagnostics Virology Laboratory that is developing a pathogen chip for simultaneous molecular detection of up to 30 transfusion-transmitted bacteria, parasites and viruses and performs basic research to investigate the pathogenesis of transfusion-transmitted agents, particularly HCV and Zika virus.
-Dr. Allison's additional research interests include investigation of mechanisms of viral hepatitis-related malignant transformation of B-cells, and he received a grant to study HBV and HCV-related B-cell non-Hodgkin's lymphoma in Mongolia, where the prevalence of HBV and HCV are the highest in the world.
+Dr. Allison rejoined DTM in 2016 as Deputy Chief under Dr. Alter, was appointed Acting Chief in 2017 and became Chief of the Infectious Diseases Section and DTM Associate Director for Research in 2018.
+His section includes: 1) the Transfusion-Transmitted Viruses Laboratory (TTVL), a CLIA-certified lab that manages blood donor testing and performs clinical diagnostic testing for HBV, HCV, HIV and other viruses to support NIH investigators performing clinical research and taking care of patients in the Clinical Center; 2) the Clinical Studies Sub-section (CSS), that manages a prospective, donor-linked hemovigilance study of transfusion-transmitted infections [ClinicalTrials.gov Identifier: NCT00023023], a study of the natural history of HCV infection [ClinicalTrials.gov Identifier: NCT00004850]; and 3) the Molecular Diagnostics Laboratory (MDL) that is developing a pathogen chip for simultaneous molecular detection of 30+ transfusion-transmitted bacteria, parasites and viruses and performs basic research to investigate the pathogenesis of transfusion-transmitted agents, particularly HCV.
+Dr. Allison's additional research interests include investigation of mechanisms of HBV and HCV-associated malignant transformation of B-cells, and he received a grant to study HBV and HCV-related B-cell non-Hodgkin's lymphoma in Mongolia, where the prevalence of HBV and HCV are the highest in the world.

 Selected Honors and Awards